 She added that her four-person senior class has also been important - both on and off the court - this year.

-Page 2 of 2 - "This year's group of seniors are serving as mentors and helping these young girls get into varsity.
+"This year's group of seniors are serving as mentors and helping these young girls get into varsity.
 The competition level in practice is amazing.
 They are trying to outplay each other and it is working," she said.